makarovaiuliia/makarovaiuliia/README.md

 ### My Educational Projects - Yandex.practicum

-1. **Web-page project ["Do You Need This?"](https://makarovaiuliia.github.io/EP-do-you-need-this/):** A one-page website for an auction house, presenting information about the firm and showcasing several lots.
+1. **Web-page project ["Look Out of the Window"](https://makarovaiuliia.github.io/posmotri_v_okno/):** A web page displaying a "live" video of a chosen city.
-2. **Web-page project ["Look Out of the Window"](https://makarovaiuliia.github.io/posmotri_v_okno/):** A web page displaying a "live" video of a chosen city.
+2. **Web-page project ["Hard to concentrate"](https://makarovaiuliia.github.io/slozhno-sosredotochitsya/):** A web page with an article about concentration and ways for resist it.
-3. **Web-page project ["Hard to concentrate"](https://makarovaiuliia.github.io/slozhno-sosredotochitsya/):** A web page with an article about concentration and ways for resist it.
+3. **Web-page project ["Place"](https://makarovaiuliia.github.io/mesto-project-ff/):** A web page with using vanilla JS, several APIs and modal windows.
+In this project only JS functionality is done by me.

 ### My Educational Projects - RS.school